ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tutorial.rst

 data2 = processdata.f_db(db,CountryName=CountryName, ReportingYear=ReportingYear, PollutantName=PollutantName)
 ```
 ![Tutorial2picture5](/pictures/Tut2pic5.jpg)
 If you want to customize the layout of the graphs, you can enter the known arguments of the PyPlot package into the functions.
-For a detailed documentation look [here](https://matplotlib.org/3.1.1/tutorials/index.html).
+For a detailed documentation look `here <https://matplotlib.org/3.1.1/tutorials/index.html>`_.
 Since the functions return a matplotlib.axes object, you can access and modify the individual elements of the plots like in PyPlot.
 ![Tutorial2picture6](/pictures/Tut2pic6.jpg)
 As a last step you might want to save the plots you have created.
 This can be done with the savefig() function of PyPlot.
 Another method is to use the export_fig() function of emipy.
 This function will automatically save the function to the export folder of your emipy project.
 All selection arguments of the savefig() function are implemented.
 ```